kilfour/QuickFuzzr/reference.md

 // ( Person { Name: "cmu", Age: 66 }, NullablePerson { Name: "ycqa", Age: 42 } )
 ```
 - `Fuzzr.Primitive(this FuzzrOf<string> fuzzr)`:
-  Registers a global default fuzzr for strings, overriding all string values produced across generated objects.
+  Registers a global default Fuzzr for strings, overriding all string values produced across generated objects.
 ```csharp
 from cfgString in Configr.Primitive(Fuzzr.Constant("FIXED")) from person in Fuzzr.One<Person>()